timveil-overops/oo-docker-demos/onprem/basic/README.md

 ## Database Connections
-Below are connection strings you can use to connect to the various H2 databases using the H2 Console which can be accessed at `http://localhost:8082`
+Below are connection strings you can use to connect to the various H2 databases using the H2 Console which can be accessed at `http://localhost:8082`.
+Both username and password can be left blank.

 ### Stats Database
 ```